 - Reporting of EOC activity will be maintained by ORM and provided to the Vice President for Business and Finance as appropriate.
 In addition, these records will be maintained in accordance with the “Support Antiterrorism by Fostering Effective Technology,” or the SAFETY Act.
 The SAFETY Act is supported through the U. S. Department of Homeland Security.

 9. Claim Management

-ORM and OLA will manage any and all claims resulting in incidents on behalf of the University utilizing expertise from the EOC, IPC, or other departments and entities that can help to facilitate risk mitigation for the loss.
+ORM and OLA will manage any and all claims resulting in incidents on behalf of the University utilizing expertise from the EOC, EMC, or other departments and entities that can help to facilitate risk mitigation for the loss.

 10. Continuity of Operations Plans